Let me ask you a question:

 Here’s what he had to say in our email exchange:

-Support so far for me has been excellent.
-Bugs are fixed quick once reported, and they’ve incorporated a bunch of feature requests soon after requesting them.
+Support so far for me has been good.
+Bugs are fixed once reported, and they’ve incorporated a bunch of feature requests already.

 So, it appears that Growtheme’s support performs as well as advertised.
 As always, your mileage may vary.

 Wrapping up this Growtheme review

 Growtheme is an exceedingly interesting offering.
 In a world where multipurpose monster themes like Divi and Avada are reigning supreme, it’s refreshing to see a theme so singularly focused on just servicing one niche really well.